Frequently Asked Questions

 Q. Will you sponsor my fundraising activities in the mountains ?

-We are not alone in these views, which are now widely held by the climbing and walking public and generally supported by their official representative bodies.
+I am not alone in these views, which are now widely held by the climbing and walking public and generally supported by their official representative bodies.